yifeng2019uwb/cloud-native-order-processor/docs/design-docs/limit-order-system-design.md

 **Goal:** Support limit orders in database

 **Components:**
-- Add new GSIs to Terraform (PendingLimitBuyOrders, PendingLimitSellOrders)
+- Add new GSI to Terraform (PendingLimitOrders with combined PK pattern)
 - Add new fields to Order entity
 - Update order creation logic
 - Deploy Terraform changes